Azure-Samples/NVIDIA-Deepstream-Azure-IoT-Edge-on-a-NVIDIA-Jetson-Nano/README.md

         - Copy the content of Deepstream's configuration file named `test5_config_file_src_infer_azure_iotedge_nano_custom_vision.txt` from this repo

         - Save and Quit (CTRL+O, CTRL+X)
-        - Create another configuration file specific to the inference enfine (which is referenced in the above configuration file):
+        - Create another configuration file specific to the inference engine (which is referenced in the above configuration file):

         ```bash
         nano config_infer_custom_vision.txt